hankbao/libreboot/docs/install/r400_external.md

 ![](images/x200/disassembly/0015.jpg)

 You might see errors, but if it says **Verifying flash\...
-VERIFIED** at the end, then it\'s flashed and should boot.
+VERIFIED** at the end, then it's flashed and should boot.
 If you see errors, try again (and again, and again); the message **Chip content is identical to the requested image** is also an indication of a successful installation.